baumgach/tue-slurm-helloworld/README.md

 %files
     multiply.py /opt/code
 ````
 copies your code to `/opt/code` in the container.
 We copied it there so it would be baked into the container, so when you move the container elsewhere the code is still around.

-However, it is also available in your current working directory.
+The code is also available in your current working directory.
 So technically it is there twice.
-But when you move your container to another location, the latter code will no longer be there.
-You navigate to either copy of the code and execute it using
+However, when you later move your container to another location (e.g. to the slurm host), the working directory with the code (which only mounted) will no longer be the same.
+The copied code in `/opt/code`, on the other hand, stays with the container.

+You can navigate to either copy of the code and execute it using

 ````
 python3 multiply.py